 Line 5 - Enter the amount withheld over payments for services rendered.
 In order to claim this credit, you must submit Form 480.6B.
-If you cannot submit it, you must submit a sworn statement indicating the name, address, employer's identification number and telephone number of the person who made the deposit or payment, as well as the total amount of the deposits and the tax withheld.
+Otherwise, you must submit a sworn statement indicating the name, address, employer identification number and telephone number of the person who made the deposit or payment, the total amount of the deposits and the tax withheld.